Ingleside's Palms Are Struggling. There's No Replacement Plan

 What do you mean by “at this time”?

 We're in a recovery period.
 I think there are just structural issues that are creating a certain situation in the city.
-Around public safety, there's a lot of people suffering.
+Around public safety, there are a lot of people suffering.
 The suffering in the city is just so huge; I haven't seen so much in my whole life.
 Helping people and finding a solution for the people suffering is one thing.
 The second thing is making the city safe and livable for families and individuals.
 I just think that we have a social contract where we're supposed to feel safe where we live and, unfortunately, that's been changed a bit.

 What is one thing you see in District 7 that's not being addressed?

-There’s multiple things for me.
+There are multiple things for me.
 The one thing that sticks out is safety around Stonestown, which has gotten somewhat better to the leadership's credit.
 When you look at the people parked at Lake Merced, you have to ask who's suffering but also you have to see who's not.
 People have to follow the rules because, again, it's the social contract.
 It's pretty alarming how many people are living in RVs just right on the street.
 Finding a place for them to go, understanding more about who's there and then finding a solution for them, is one thing.

 What would you do differently?